SynBioDex/SBOL-visual/SEPs/SEP_V021.md

 > If the nature of the interaction can't be inferred from the SBOL 2 data, an edge with a "unspecified" interaction node may be used.

-Add the following image to figure 18 with the caption "Interaction of unkown nature".
+Add the following image to figure 18 with the caption "Interaction of unknown nature".

 > ![Figure](img/SEPV021-unknownInteraction.png)